-When a player or a member of the team staff is guilty of unsportsmanlike behaviour.
-(925)

-Unsportsmanlike behaviour implies:

-Behaving in an insulting or unfair way towards referees, players, team staff, officials or spectators.
+1) When a player or a member of the team staff is guilty of unsportsmanlike behaviour.
+(925) Unsportsmanlike behaviour implies: Behaving in an insulting or unfair way towards referees, players, team staff, officials, spectators, being too many team staff in the substitution zone or any simulating action intended to deceive the referees.
 Intentionally kicking, upsetting or hitting the board or the goal cage.

-Throwing the stick or any other equipment during an interruption, or in the substitution zone.
+Throwing the stick or any other equipment, even during an interruption or in the substitution zone.